-- 5.23.
-The tax calculation as submitted by AAI for 1st control period apportions actual tax liability of AAI based on the profit before tax of LGBIA and profit before tax of AAI. - 5.24.
+- 4.23.
+The tax calculation as submitted by AAI for 1st control period apportions actual tax liability of AAI based on the profit before tax of LGBIA and profit before tax of AAI. - 4.24.
 The Authority noted that the tax liability of AAI would include tax as a result of income from Delhi and Mumbai airports.
-Therefore, the Authority had proposed to determine tax for LGBIA by applying provisional tax rate on the standalone profit before tax of the airport.
-In addition, for calculation of tax, the Authority had proposed to determine depreciation considering the depreciation rates applicable under Income Tax laws. - 5.25.
+Therefore, the Authority proposes to determine tax for LGBIA by applying provisional tax rate on the standalone profit before tax of the airport.
+In addition, for calculation of tax, the Authority proposes to determine depreciation considering the depreciation rates applicable under Income Tax laws. - 4.25.
 AAI has submitted revised tax calculations based on standalone financials of LGBIA.

-The Authority had proposed to consider the tax calculation as given below.
+The Authority proposes to consider the tax calculation as given below.